theopapasugar/Variations-of-GIT-quotients-for-complete-intersections-package/README.md

 Contains code for VGIT for complete intersections

 The run file is completeintersections.sage.
-The user inserts the dimension, degree and number of hypersurfaces he wants for the VGIT quotient.
+The user inserts the dimension, degree and number of hypersurfaces they want for the VGIT quotient.

-The file functions contains general functions for manipulating lists and testing conditions such as the centroid criterion.
+The file functions contains general functions for manipulating lists and testing conditions such as the centroid criterion, which checks if a tuple is strictly semistable.

 The file VGIT.sage contains the class Problem that contains the following: